Friendship and its boundless possibilities

 It pushes us to be transparent with ourselves and with others and to really reflect on what we want or not.
 This kind of sexual friendship requires nurturing to make sure both are always on the same wavelength, as it will change and evolve, like a human living several mini-metamorphosis.

 What’s amazing is that it creates an environment where we can truly and freely explore where our friendships can be taken.
-Thomas Roach, a Professor of philosophy and cultural studies at Bryant University, summarizes this in his book Friendship as a way of life: “Friendship is formless, amoeba-like, and can be invented from A to Z. Unlike romantic relationships and marriage — which are overburdened with cis-hetero courtship rituals and scripts — friendship is ours to create.
+Thomas Roach, a Professor of philosophy and cultural studies at Bryant University, summarizes this in his book Friendship as a way of life: “Friendship is formless, amoeba1 -like, and can be invented from A to Z. Unlike romantic relationships and marriage — which are overburdened with cis-hetero courtship rituals and scripts — friendship is ours to create.
 And queers have been incredibly innovative in this regard!”.
 This decoupling of our relationships is frankly remarkable.
 Because what could be more exciting than inventing our own set of rules that give us the opportunity to joyfully discover new facets of ourselves along the way?

-An amoeba is a living organism composed of just one unique cell; it is shapeless and can shift shapes indefinitely.
+1 An amoeba is a living organism composed of just one unique cell; it is shapeless and can shift shapes indefinitely.

 Caro Desmartin